chrisekelley/Andromeda/README.md

 ## Andromeda

-Andromeda is a demo of TouchDB and Syncpoint using Cordova, Couchapp, TodoMVC, and ActionBarSherlock.
-It is an extension of [Android Couchbase Callback](https://github.com/chrisekelley/Android-TouchDB-Cordova#android-couchbase-callback), which is a demonstration of the [TodoMVC backbone-require](https://github.com/addyosmani/todomvc/tree/master/dependency-examples/backbone_require) app, which has been modified to work as a [Backbone boilerplate](https://github.com/tbranyen/backbone-boilerplate) project.
+Andromeda is a demo of [TouchDB-Android](https://github.com/couchbaselabs/TouchDB-Android) and [Syncpoint-Android](https://github.com/couchbaselabs/Syncpoint-Android) using <a href="http://incubator.apache.org/projects/callback.html">Apache Cordova (formerly PhoneGap)</a>, [Couchapp](http://couchapp.org), [TodoMVC](https://github.com/addyosmani/todomvc), and [ActionBarSherlock](http://actionbarsherlock.com/).
+It is an extension of [Android-TouchDB-Cordova](https://github.com/chrisekelley/Android-TouchDB-Cordova#android-couchbase-callback), which is a demonstration of the [TodoMVC backbone-require](https://github.com/addyosmani/todomvc/tree/master/dependency-examples/backbone_require) app, which has been modified to work as a [Backbone boilerplate](https://github.com/tbranyen/backbone-boilerplate) project.
 It is based upon [Android-Couchbase-Callback] (https://github.com/couchbaselabs/Android-Couchbase-Callback).

 The [TodoMVC](https://github.com/addyosmani/todomvc) project serves as a demonstration of popular javascript MV* frameworks.
 I am using TodoMVC as a generic project called [couchabb](https://github.com/chrisekelley/couchabb) to help assess TouchDB-Android performance.

-You may also use this app to deploy a <a href="http://couchapp.org/">CouchApp</a> to an Android device using <a href="https://github.com/couchbaselabs/TouchDB-Android">TouchDB-Android</a> and
-<a href="http://incubator.apache.org/projects/callback.html">Apache Cordova (formerly PhoneGap)</a>.
+The Account Registration screen, which is used for registering the device on the Syncpoint server, uses the [AccountList-Phonegap-Android-Plugin](https://github.com/seltzlab/AccountList-Phonegap-Android-Plugin).

+## What does it do?

+This app installs two Couchapps on the mobile device, a Todos task list example and the Mobilefuton Couch admin app.
+The app demonstrates the process of requesting a user on the remote Syncpoint server, approving the new user, and creation of the user's database on the local device and the remote server.
+Records are replicated between the device and server.

+In [Android-Coconut-MobileFuton](https://github.com/chrisekelley/Android-Coconut-MobileFuton), an earlier iteration of this app, I used native Android widgets and code for functions such as Account registration; I'm moving those operations to Cordova, with the goal of coding more HTML and Javascript.

 ## Requirements